isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Like C++, some styles distinguishes types from non-types.
+Like C++, some styles distinguish types from non-types.
 For example, by capitalizing type names, but not the names of functions and variables.

     typename<typename T>